12 Gym & Fitness Website Design Examples (2026)

 Team or founder visibility

 The highest-rated sites for trust show you who runs the gym.
-Ethos has the best team page we found.
-EVERYBODY's founder story is a conversion tool in itself.
+Ethos has the most thorough team page we found.
+EVERYBODY leads with a detailed founder story.
 Dogpound gives every trainer a personal quote.
 Sites that hide their people behind brand photography can only afford to because their brand does the trust-building.

 Niche specificity